ChristopherGS/ai-engineering-course/README.md

 # Welcome to: Building AI Applications with Open-Source Models

+Videos explaining how everything works can be found in the [course on gumroad](https://christophergs.gumroad.com/l/texhy).

 ## Local Setup

 - Ensure you have Python >3.11,<3.12 installed. **Do not use Python 3.12** as